phylosopher07/phylosopher07.github.io/_posts/2023-02-09-matrix-representation-of-qm.md

 ## Matrix representation of state vectors

-Any state vector can be represented by the sum of eigenvectors for an Hermitian operator $L$.
+Any state vector can be represented by the sum of eigenvectors for a Hermitian operator $L$.
 * $ \dps \ket{\psi}=\sum_n c_n\ket{\psi_n} $

 Then, we can use those eigenvectors as a basis, with coordinates $c_n$.